mFireworks/Create-Renewable-Ores/README.md

 - Changed Deepslate recipe to result in Cobbled Deepslate
 - Changed Tuff to require Basalt instead of scoria

+## Additions

+- Added recipe for netherrack: Heated mixing with 2 cobblestone, 1 cinder flour, and 200mB of lava.

 ### Original README

 A Datapack/Mod for [Create Farbic](https://modrinth.com/mod/create-fabric) that adds renewable recipes for crimsite, ochrum, veridium, and asurine.